Batches

 - The audit trail captures every status transition, every consumption, every task completion, and is append-only — no edits, no deletes.

-- No TTB record is required.
+- No production record is required.

 The regime is set on the product, inherited by the batch, and frozen at batch creation.
 You cannot change a batch’s regime mid-run.